 Following his BA in Islamic Studies at the University of Leeds, Belal completed the Diploma in Contextualised Islamic Studies and Leadership at the Cambridge Muslim College.
 He has also served as an imam and teacher in both mosque and seminary settings.
 As a Jameel Scholar at Cardiff University, Belal’s MA thesis examined Muslim religious leadership in Scotland.

-The project is supported by a diverse range of imams, academics and community leaders.
+The project is supported by a diverse range of imams, academics and community leaders (in alphabetical order).